tonezzz/wp_plugin_viweb/src/plugins/extendify/readme.txt

 3. The Extendify library, as seen with the Twenty Twenty Two block theme

 == Changelog ==

+= 1.14.4 - 2024-07-17 =
+- Updated styles for WP 6.6 compatibility
+- Updated Polish translations

+= 1.14.3 - 2024-07-12 =
+- Removed the Exendify admin landing page
+- Fixed a few mobile style inconsistencies

+= 1.14.2 - 2024-07-04 =
+- Fixed an issue with the logo overflowing
+- Added language support for Czech, Hungarian, and Slovak
+- Added auto image imports for our pattern images

 = 1.14.1 - 2024-06-04 =
 - Fixes an issue with loading goals with some permalink structures